HalaJah/FlutterLearningJourney/period_tracker_app/README.md

 **Settings Page:**

-The settings page is still under development, but the app's features are fully functional without it.
+The Settings page is still under development, but the app's features are fully functional without it.
 In upcoming updates, the settings page will offer sign-in details and user information, allowing users to access their data across different devices.

 <table>
   <tr>